taxjarsam/taxjar-developers/source/integrations/sales-tax-calculations.md

 * Review your code to ensure you’re conservatively making requests to SmartCalcs and avoiding duplicate calls.
 * Always catch API request errors.
 Ideally, fall back to your tax rate system so merchants can utilize their own backup rates.
 If you see an ongoing problem, [reach out to our support team](https://www.taxjar.com/contact/).
 * Log API requests and responses on your end for easy debugging.

+As a backup we also provide minimum and average sales tax rates by region, in case our API becomes unavailable.
+You're welcome to use our [summarized rates endpoint](https://developers.taxjar.com/api/reference/#summarized-rates) to periodically pull down these rates to ensure sales tax is always collected.

 ---